wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storsimple/storsimple-configure-mpio-on-linux.md

 Your StorSimple device should have:

 - A minimum of two interfaces enabled for iSCSI.
-To verify that two interfaces are iSCSI-enabled on your StorSimple device, perform the following steps in the Management Portal of your StorSimple device:
+To verify that two interfaces are iSCSI-enabled on your StorSimple device, perform the following steps in the Azure Management Portal for your StorSimple device:

-	1. Log into the Management Portal of your StorSimple device.
+	1. Log into the Management Portal for your StorSimple device.

 	1. Select your StorSimple Manager service, click **Devices** and choose the specific StorSimple device.
 Click **Configure** and verify the network interface settings.
 A screenshot with two iSCSI-enabled network interfaces is shown below.
 Here DATA 2 and DATA 3, both 10 GbE interfaces are enabled for iSCSI.